rear/rear.github.com/documentation/concept.md

   1. *Configuration:* Collect system information to assemble a correct configuration (default, arch, OS, OS_ARCH, OS_VER, site, local).
-     See the output of +rear dump+ for an example. read 'default.conf' first and 'site.conf', 'local.conf' last.
+     See the output of *rear dump* for an example. read 'default.conf' first and 'site.conf', 'local.conf' last.

   2. Create work area in '/tmp/rear.$$/' and start logging to